 What is the Statute of Limitations in Florida?

 The Florida statute of limitations is the deadline for which a personal injury claim must be filed to pursue financial damages.
-Although most personal injury claims may be due within four years, nursing home liability claims must be filed within two years, depending on the details of your particular situation.
+Although most personal injury claims may be due within two years, nursing home liability claims must be filed within two years, depending on the details of your particular situation.

 If your abuse and/or neglect case is against a government official or agency, you may be required to file much sooner than the two-year period.
-On the other hand, if you discovered the effects of the abuse at a later date, the statute of limitations could be paused or extended up to a maximum of four years.
+On the other hand, if you discovered the effects of the abuse at a later date, the statute of limitations could be paused or extended up to a maximum of two years.

 If the abuse and/or neglect resulted in a fatality, you may need to file a wrongful death claim, which is usually due within two years, depending on the details.
 Surviving family members could hold the at-fault party liable for funeral and burial costs, medical expenses leading up to the death, physical pain, mental and emotional suffering, loss of future income, and other financial losses related to the death.

 However, if you end up filing after the due date, the court could deny your claim and you will not be able to pursue compensation for your damages.
 If your claim is valid, discussing your situation with a licensed attorney from our firm could help you determine the correct statute of limitations for your nursing home liability claim.

 Abuse and Neglect is Not Limited to Nursing Homes

 Although most abuse and neglect incidents in Florida tend to take place at nursing home facilities, this type of negligent behavior can occur in almost any setting.
 Here are some other common places where this type of behavior tends to occur:

 - Dance studios